← Part of Ignite AI Consulting

 The Spirit's Work

-AI's thinking is conformed to the patterns of the world rather than renewed in the Spirit.
-It cannot bypass the testing required to discern God's will.
+AI's outputs reflect the patterns of the world, not the renewal of the Spirit.
+They cannot bypass the testing required to discern God's will.
 Only the renewed mind, led by the Spirit, can do that work.

 And more than this: AI is not neutral.
 It exerts a spiritual gravity.
 Using it shapes us — toward calculation over presence, toward optimization over relationship, toward simulation over reality — even when we intend otherwise.
-The image-bearer must be aware that the tool is acting on them while they act on it.
+We must be aware that the tool is acting on us while we act on it.

 Romans 12:2 "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God — what is good and acceptable and perfect."